 The Wellington Utilities Department operates 24 hours a day, seven days a week, to provide a reliable supply of superior quality drinking water and dependable and environmentally safe waste water service to approximately 56,000 residents in the Wellington Utility service area.

 Utilizing the most up-to-date technologies to provide high-quality drinking water and wastewater service for the needs of Wellington residents, the Department is constantly improving and upgrading facilities.

 These technologies not only keep Wellington on the cutting edge of the water industry, but provide our customers with the best product and service possible.

 To inform customers about the quality of their drinking water, the Department began publishing and mailing an annual water quality report to each customer yearly.
 The report provides detailed information about the extensive testing performed to ensure safety and quality.

 Improving the Environment

-Peaceful Waters Sanctuary - 30 acres of constructed wetlands that are used to recycle treated water from Wellington water reclamation -- is one of the innovative components in the Department's water reclamation program.
+The Peaceful Waters Sanctuary is 30 acres of constructed wetlands that are used to recycle treated water from Wellington water reclamation - is one of the innovative components in the Department's water reclamation program.